tderflinger/blue-wordfreq/README.md

 # blue-wordfreq

-Word frequency list for Czech, Greek, Mandarin, Romanian and Swedish with English translations.
+Word frequency list for Czech, Greek, French, Spanish, Mandarin, Romanian and Swedish with English translations.
 Ideal for second language acquisition and language learning.
+The lists contain the 1000 most common words in each language.

 Based on [wordfreq](https://github.com/rspeer/wordfreq), translated using [DeepL](https://www.deepl.com/translator).